Prescrypto/odoo/doc/setup/install.rst

 Enterprise
 ''''''''''

-For Odoo 10.0 Enterprise, get the package from the Download_ page.
+For Prescrypto 10.0 Enterprise, get the package from the Download_ page.
 Then run:

 .. code-block:: console